spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 -----------------------------------------

 Sometimes we don't want to hear anything or play anything.
-We just want the Csound to do something usefull.
+We just want the Csound to do something useful.
 We can use it as a sound processor.
 We can read the sound from the file transform it and save it to the file.